Benefits of Being Prepared

 - an aspect of her that you see is knowledgeable or playful

 - just something you generally noticed about her as a person.

 You can talk about something you notice about her as a person as well.

 Either ask her a question or make a comment about her as a person.
-People have a lot to say about themselves.
+People love to feel others being interested in them and generally have a lot to say about themselves.
 It’s a topic she’ll be able to talk about.

 Conversation Topic #3: You